I have been avidly reading Kiplinger’s Personal Finance magazine since I have been in college, when I would read the latest edition at the library.

 - One article about bond investing

-- Two or three articles on retirement planning & managing money when retired
+- One or two articles on retirement planning & managing money when retired

 - One or two articles on real estate & living (i.e. 10 Best Places to Retire or 10 Cheapest College Towns For 30-something families)

 - One short article a piece on the best rates for bank accounts or credit cards, automobiles, and technology.